Skip to main content

 Setting the Backup's Encryption Key

-In order to perform a disaster recovery without help from an operator (assuming the disaster recovery has been properly configured), the instance's encryption key must be set.
+In order to perform a disaster recovery without help from a Platform Operator (assuming the disaster recovery has been properly configured), the Service Instance's encryption key must be set.
 This can be done through different methods:

 • as a parameter of the request when retrieving the Backup GUID